lewissbaker/cppcoro/README.md

 of `when_all_task<RESULT>` objects.
 These objects allow you to obtain the result (or exception) of each input awaitable separately by calling the `when_all_task<RESULT>::result()` method of the corresponding output task.
-This allows the caller to concurrently await multiple awaitables and synchronise on their completion while still retaining the ability to subsequently inspect the results of each of the `co_await` operations for success/failure.
+This allows the caller to concurrently await multiple awaitables and synchronize on their completion while still retaining the ability to subsequently inspect the results of each of the `co_await` operations for success/failure.